-Students have reportedly developed a nail polish called “Undercover Colors” that can detect the presence of drugs linked to date rape, but the product isn’t here yet.
+Students have developed a nail polish called "Undercover Colors" that can detect the presence of drugs linked to date rape.

 In August 2014, interest in an in-development product called “Undercover Colors” swept the social web.
-According to the students who hatched the idea behind Undercover Colors, this nail polish formula works to detect the presence of drugs commonly used to facilitate date rape.
+According to the students who hatched the idea behind Undercover Colors, this nail polish formula would work to detect the presence of drugs commonly used to facilitate date rape.

-Undercover Colors maintains a Facebook page, and on it the company’s social media team explained why the product was conceived and how it would work:
+Undercover Colors maintained a Facebook page, on which the company’s social media team explained why the product was conceived and how it would work:

 While date rape drugs are often used to facilitate sexual assault, very little science exists for their detection.
 Our goal is to invent technologies that empower women to protect themselves from this heinous and quietly pervasive crime.